jirkapok/GasPlanner/doc/roadmap.md

   * Add option to reduce plan table only to list of stops
   * Add other events to profile chart like gas switch
   * Replace final average depth by continuous average depth in graph
+  * Gas oxygen content spinner shows not rounded number, where it shouldn't
 * Events:
   * Add time to the events warning/error messages
+  * Add narcotic depth exceeded warning event
-  * Add more events as errors from algorithm: end of NDL, exceeded max. stop duration, safety stop, narcotic depth
+  * Add more events from algorithm: end of NDL, exceeded max. stop duration, safety stop
 * Add imperial units option
 * Add no deco table
 * Add TRIMIX support and calculator